keleog/bbc_pidgin_scraper/README.md

 - **pidgin_corpus.txt** is a free-flowing text file containing headline and article text separated by new lines.

+## NB:
+The BBC regularly changes the HTML class attributes in its website, so this scraper might be out of out of date.

+**Scraper works fine as at 11th of July, 2020.**

 ## License
 **MIT**: See the [LICENSE](LICENSE) file for more details.